The Lindy Effect

 Perishables and non-perishables

-The reasoning above doesn’t apply to people, for senility poses a natural bound to the maximum age they can reach.
+The reasoning above doesn't apply to people, as senility poses a natural limit to the maximum age they can reach.
 An 80-year-old person cannot survive another 80 years.

-The Lindy Effect mostly applies to entities with no natural boundaries to life expectancy: technologies and ideas.
-For example, it applies to books, movies, and technologies such as bicycles (but not necessarily to objects subject to decay, such as bicycles).
+The Lindy Effect mostly applies to entities with no natural boundaries to life expectancy, such as technologies and ideas.
+For example, it applies to books, movies, and technologies like bicycles (but not necessarily to objects subject to decay, such as a bicycle).

 The Hazard Rate